-Chapter one concentrates on some European ideas in the period from 1381 to 1789, noting that many early revolts appealed to religion for justification.
-Some called for communal ownership, but typically on a small, rural scale.
-But, contrary to widespread misinterpretation, the English Levellers of the 1640s defended private property.
+Chapter one concentrates on European ideas in the period from 1381 to 1789, noting that many early revolts appealed to religion for justification.
+Some called for communal ownership, but typically on a small scale.
+Contrary to a widespread misinterpretation, the English Levellers of the 1640s defended private property.
 They saw the legitimacy of government as grounded on the will of the people.
 Previously, the Reformation in Europe had led to rival claims of possible religious legitimation of authority.
 There were Catholics and multiple Protestant groups, each with its own religious legitimation of political power.
 Facing and rebutting these rival claims, radicals were impelled to call for religious toleration and a secular state.
 This secular trajectory, combined with the growth of science, formed the background for the Enlightenment, which argued for the supremacy of reason over superstition.

 Chapter five is the first of two chapters on Marxism.
-It critically examines the Marxist notion of class struggle, with the proletariat as the ‘universal class’.
-It also argues that the Marxist depiction of class as the most basic social unit is incoherent, because the definition of class itself depends on prior legal relations.
+It critically examines the Marxist notion of class struggle, with its elevation of the proletariat as the ‘universal class’.
+It argues that the Marxist depiction of class as the most basic social unit is incoherent, because the definition of class itself depends on prior legal relations.
 The chapter also examines the incipient utopia in Marxism of a future planned economy.
 It summarizes diverse criticisms of collective planning from Albert Schäffle to Friedrich Hayek.
-Marx ruled out an economy consisting of autonomous worker cooperatives, but such a scheme is much more viable than nationwide collectivization and the abolition of markets.
+Marx ruled out an economy consisting of autonomous worker cooperatives, but such a scheme is more viable than nationwide collectivization and the abolition of markets.

 Chapter seven is a defence of democracy and human rights.
 It opens with some examples of Left apologetics for repressive Communism in Russia, China and Cambodia.
 There is a comparison of death tolls, first between capitalism and Communism and second between democratic capitalism and totalitarianism of all kinds.
 It is argued that democratic systems, where there is some protection of human rights, can evidently reduce the risks of famine and war.
 Democracy may also help economic development, at least for countries above relatively low levels of output per capita.
 The penultimate section discusses rights and their possible justifications.
-Even if rights are difficult to justify by reason alone, the evidence of the twentieth century shows decisively that the protection of rights helps to reduce human suffering.
+If rights are difficult to justify a priori by reason alone, the evidence of the twentieth century shows decisively that the protection of rights helps to reduce human suffering.
 The chapter ends with some diagrammatic depictions of different views in relation to the originally-defined notions of Left and Right.

 Chapter eight is an attack on normative cultural relativism, described as ‘cultural relativism’ for short.
 Cultural relativists argue that we (especially those of us from the West) should not criticize the moral values of other cultures.
 Its proponents allege that such criticism furthers Western globalization or imperialism by imposing Western values on the rest of the world.
 Cultural relativism was fuelled by reactions against Western military intervention in Vietnam, Iraq and elsewhere.
 But being critical of Western brutality and hypocrisy does not mean that one should be indifferent to female genital mutilation, wife-burning, or dowry murder, as some prominent ‘feminists’ seem to propose.
 Such arguments are internally contradictory and obnoxious.

 Chapter nine addresses religion, with a primary focus on Islam.
-It upholds that criticism of a religion is not racist.
-In particular, the ill-defined charge of ‘Islamophobia’ has prevented adequate discussion of the nature of Islam.
+Criticism of a religion is not racist.
+But the ill-defined charge of ‘Islamophobia’ has prevented critical discussion of the nature of Islam.
 The immense contribution of Islam to world art and culture is acknowledged.
 But Islam today differs from other major religions – including Christianity and Judaism – in important respects.
-First, Islam has not yet accomplished an adequate separation of religion from law.
-In Islam, many basic laws derive directly from religious texts and are regarded as the word of God.
-By contrast, modern Western countries legitimate their legislation via the authority of representative democracy.
-Islam devolves the implementation of several legal-religious rules onto the believers themselves, who in the name of God, and under God’s instruction from the Qur’an, may take the law into their own hands, and mete out prescribed punishment to rule-breakers.
-These factors make the reconciliation of Islamic cultures with post-Enlightenment societies difficult.
+It has not yet accomplished an adequate separation of religion from law.
+In Islam as still practiced in many communities, basic laws derive directly from religious texts and are regarded as the word of God.
+By contrast, legislation in the modern West is legitimated via the authority of representative democracy.
+Islam devolves the implementation of several legal-religious rules onto the believers themselves, who under God’s instruction from the Qur’an, may take the law into their own hands, and mete out prescribed punishment to rule-breakers.
+These factors make the reconciliation of existing Islamic cultures with post-Enlightenment societies difficult.
 Some Muslims are trying to modernise Islam, but the blanket charge of Islamophobia dissuades critical discussion that may help reform.

 Chapter ten contains two letters to imaginary friends.
 This epistolary device is intended to help clarify my own position to the reader, in relation to two prominent currents of opinion.
 The first letter is to a free-market libertarian.
-I recognise the strengths in her position but argue that the basic libertarian stance needs to be updated in the light of massive developments in the financial and corporate world, of ongoing threats of financial instability, of growing inequalities in the distributions of wealth in developed economies, of the growing importance of information and knowledge, and of the need for state intervention in some spheres, including to deal with the problem of climate change.
+I recognise the strengths in her position but argue that the basic libertarian stance needs to be updated in the light of massive developments in the financial and corporate world, of ongoing threats of financial instability, of growing inequalities in the distribution of wealth in developed economies, of the growing economic importance of information and knowledge, and of the need for state intervention in some spheres, including to deal with the problem of climate change.
 The second letter is to an enduring socialist, who still wishes to maximize public ownership and minimize markets.
 I argue that this position has received fatal blows in the twentieth century, from theoretical critiques and from practical catastrophes.
 Socialism – at least in the classic sense – is dead.
 The welfare state, perhaps also with a significant public sector, is not.
 Dealing with inequality within capitalism is also vital.
 The real debate concerns what direction we would wish to take capitalism.

-Chapter eleven concludes the book by backgrounding a policy agenda for a New Old Left.
+Chapter eleven concludes the book by outlining a policy agenda for a New Old Left.
 There are foremost emphases on the problem of inequality and on the survival of democracy in a complex world.
 Possible measures to deal with inequality include the enhancement of educational provision, a guaranteed basic income, and a politically viable mechanism for a substantial redistribution of wealth.
 I emphasize a gradual and experimental approach, which I describe as evotopian.
 I modernise the classic French revolutionary slogan, to ‘liberty, equality, democracy and solidarity’.